Ring of Fire II: "Horse Thieves"

-The story focus on four former mercenaries who worked for Count Tilly before being exempted on good behavior and becoming horse traders in Grantville.
+The story focuses on four former mercenaries who worked for Count Tilly before being exempted on good behavior and becoming horse traders in Grantville.
 While returning to Grantville following a horse trade in France, the traders encounter a foreign mercenary army contingent preparing to attack Grantville's allied city, Badenburg.
 They also observe that the mercenaries are equipped with American Civil War era equipment and doctrines that they had somehow acquired from modern history books.
 The traders - with help from the American militia - make several skirmishes against the army before finally eliminating them.